tkucic/brOscatLib/quirks.md

 - BYTE + BYTE is not possible
 - DWORD + DWORD is not possible
 - If ADR() is used, resulting data type must be UDINT
+- A function or function block from an IEC library is attempting to access a component of a constant structure or an element of a constant array.
+Only constant variables with elementary data types can be accessed.
+MATH.PI doesnt work